mihem/mihem.github.io/content/authors/admin/_index.md

 ## About Me

-I am a clinican scientist and board-ceritifed neurologist with a research focus on neuroimmunology, data analysis and single-cell transcriptomics.
+I am a clinican scientist and board-certified neurologist with a research focus on neuroimmunology, data analysis and single-cell transcriptomics.
 I work at the Department of Neurology, University Hospital Münster and am a member of the [mzhlab](https://mzhlab.com).

 ### Interests:
   - Data analysis